emqx/cloud-docs/en_US/rule_engine/rule_engine_republish.md

    Our goal is that as long as the msg contains the string of 'hello' in any message, the engine will be triggered.
 Certain SQL processing is required here:

 - Target all topics, that is '#'
-- Perform regular matching on the msg in the payload, and execute the rule engine if it contains the string of 'hello'
+- Perform regular matching on the msg in the payload, and execute the rule if it contains the string of 'hello'

   According to the above principles, the SQL we finally get should be as follows: